Open Quantum Random Walks, Quantum Markov Chains and Recurrence: Open Quantum Random Walks

+\begin{rem} The existence of invariant density operators for OQRW $\cm$ has been studied in \cite{cfrr}.
+One of the sufficient conditions is based on the irreducibility of the mapping \cite{carbone2}. \end{rem}

+Let us consider a random process $(X_n)$ defined for $\w=(i_0,i_1,\dots)\in\O_{\bz_+}$ by $X_n(\w)=i_n$.
+Then the process $(X_n)$ with distribution $\bp_\r$, in general, is not Markov one (see \cite[Example 5.1]{BBP}).
+Moreover, in the existing literature properties of the measure $\bp_\rho$ are not well-studied.

-In this paper, we will show that the above appeared distributions of OQRW will define a quantum Markov chain.
-This allows us treat such quantum walks in framework of QMC.
+In this paper, we will show that the measure $\bp_\r$ can be interpreted as a quantum Markov chain.
+This allows us to treat such quantum walks in the framework of QMC.